Do you ever have times when it just seems like your well of inspiration is running dry?

 Over time, I’ve discovered a few things that really help me when I’m feeling like I need to bring some new life into my work.
 While some of these are design-focused, I’ve tried to include ideas that would work for anyone creative or running a small business.

-There’s just something about them.
-Magazine editors work carefully to make sure the wording, photography and type design work together, and often I pick up on new ideas through paying close attention to the way each article or piece of content is laid out.
-The Anthropologie catalog, J. Crew catalog, and Magnolia Journal are favorites–along with other home and garden magazines, wedding magazines, and gourmet food magazines like Bon Appetit.
+There’s just something about a beautiful print magazine that feels so creatively energizing.
+Magazines are an immense amount of work to put together.
+Editors work carefully to make sure the wording, photography and type design work together, and often I pick up on new ideas through paying close attention to the way each article or piece of content is laid out.
+Luxury catalogs can also be a great source of inspiration.

 Then, when I feel like I’m in a rut, I pull out the binder and look through it and try using a new idea from what I’ve collected.
 This could work for photographers, wedding professionals, copywriters, calligraphers–anyone who is in the visual arts.

 P. S. I’m not advocating that you become a copycat!
-This is about taking elements you like and putting them together in your own way to come up with something completely new.
+This is about taking elements you’ve found off-line and putting them together in your own way to come up with something completely new.

-Stores like J. Crew, Banana Republic, Anthropologie, Ralph Lauren and even Starbucks are crafted with all the details of a branded experience designed to evoke emotion in order to sell.
+Stores like J. Crew, Banana Republic, Anthropologie, Ralph Lauren and even Starbucks, and all luxury stores are crafted with all the details of a branded experience designed to evoke emotion in order to sell.
 I love browsing these places without shopping in mind, because I’m looking at signage, racks, posters, the way things are displayed etc.

 This one may or may not be easy for you, especially if you only open yourself up for feedback at the end of a project.
 But try it!
 Tell a friend that you know is open to brainstorming about your problem or stylistic issue (and has an eye for visuals) and see what they think.
-My sisters and I do this all the time!
+You might be surprised at an out-of-the-box idea they have that can spark your imagination in a new way.

 Some people do good work under pressure.
 But there’s a difference between good work and great work.
 I want to do great work.
-And that only happens when I have space to be.
+And often the best way to

 Sometimes this means taking a break and putting away the computer for the rest of the afternoon even when that seems like the most counterproductive thing to do.
 I always find myself refreshed and ready to tackle a project with new energy and creativity when I intentionally set aside time to recharge.